alex996/presentations/express-session.md

   // Upon logout, we can destroy the session and unset req.session. req.session.destroy(err => {
     // We can also clear out the cookie here.
 But even if we don't, the
-    // session is already destroyed at this point, so either way, they
+    // session is already destroyed at this point, so either way, the
-    // won't be able to authenticate with that same cookie again. res.clearCookie('sid')
+    // user won't be able to authenticate with that same cookie again. res.clearCookie('sid')

     res.redirect('/')